hashb/chenna.me/index.markdown

 I am Chenna Kautilya.
 I work as a Robotics Software Engineer at Omron Research Center of America (ORCA).
 My research interests lie in Robotics, Control, Trajectory Optimization, Motion Planning and Machine Learning.
+Watch this space for some exciting news.

 <figure>
   <picture>